kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 ### Troubleshooting

 ###### How does this feature react if the API server and/or etcd is unavailable?
-The RollingUpdate will fail or will not be able to proceed if etcd or apiserver is unavailable and hence this feature will also be not be able to be used.
+The RollingUpdate will fail or will not be able to proceed if etcd or API server is unavailable and hence this feature will also be not be able to be used.

 ###### What are other known failure modes?